fsmosca/ReactPy-NetWorth/README.md

 Built with ReactPy, Bootstrap, SQLModel and Pandas, shows a summary of assets, liabilities and net worth.
 Deals or transactions are saved in sqlite database.

+The modules `networth.py` and `sqlmodeldb.py` should be on the same folder.
 This app will create a folder called `data` in the directory where networth is located.
 Under this data folder, it creates a file called networth.db.
 The networth.db is an sqlite file that stores saved deals by the users.

 ![image](https://github.com/fsmosca/ReactPy-NetWorth/assets/22366935/6f983de0-172f-4c6d-a0c5-beb15753990e)